Skip to content

 degit is a tool that makes copies Git of repositories.
 It allows for straightforward initialization of files, along with support for post-creation actions.

-• degit is a wrapper around a straightforward git clone; create allows for dynamic logic for generating contents based on provided options
+• degit is a wrapper around a straightforward git clone; Bingo allows for dynamic logic for generating contents based on provided options

-• degit only supports limited post-clone actions; create allows for sending network requests and running shell scripts
+• degit only supports limited post-clone actions; Bingo allows for sending network requests and running shell scripts

-• degit always operates at the scale of a full repository; create provides more granular APIs for areas of features (Blocks and Presets)
+• degit always operates at the scale of a full repository; Bingo’s Stratum engine provides more granular APIs for areas of features (Blocks and Presets)

 GitHub Template Repositories